Background pattern

 1. What is Fesoterodina Teva and what is it used for

-Fesoterodina Teva contains an active ingredient called fesoterodine fumarate and is a treatment for the so-called antimuscarinics, which reduce the activity of overactive bladder and is used in adults to treat symptoms.
+Fesoterodina Teva contains the active substance fesoterodine fumarate and is a treatment called an antimuscarinic, which reduces the activity of the overactive bladder and is used in adults to treat the symptoms.

-Fesoterodina treats the symptoms of overactive bladder, such as:
+Fesoterodina treats the symptoms of an overactive bladder, such as:

 • not being able to control when to urinate (urge incontinence)

-2. What you need to know before starting to use Fesoterodine Teva
+2. What you need to know before you take Fesoterodina Teva

 Do not take fesoterodine if:

-• You are unable to completely empty your bladder (urinary retention)
+• you cannot empty your bladder completely (urinary retention)

-• You have a narrow-angle glaucoma (increased eye pressure) that is not controlled (adequately treated)
+• you have a certain eye disease called narrow-angle glaucoma (increased eye pressure) that is not controlled (treated properly)

-• You have kidney problems or moderate to severe liver disease and are taking medications that contain any of the following active substances: itraconazole or ketoconazole (used to treat fungal infections), ritonavir, atazanavir, indinavir, saquinavir, or nelfinavir (antiviral medications used to treat HIV), clarithromycin or telithromycin (used to treat bacterial infections), and nefazodone (used to treat depression)
+• you have kidney problems or moderate to severe liver problems and are taking medicines that contain any of the following active substances: itraconazole or ketoconazole (used to treat fungal infections), ritonavir, atazanavir, indinavir, saquinavir, or nelfinavir (antiviral medicines used to treat HIV infection), clarithromycin or telithromycin (used to treat bacterial infections), and nefazodone (used to treat depression)

 Warnings and precautions

-• If you have difficulty emptying your bladder completely (e.g., due to an enlarged prostate)
+• if you have difficulty emptying your bladder completely (for example, due to an enlarged prostate)

-• If you have ever experienced decreased bowel movements or have severe constipation
+• if you have ever suffered from decreased intestinal movement or if you have severe constipation

-• If you are being treated for a condition called narrow-angle glaucoma
+• if you are being treated for a certain eye disease called narrow-angle glaucoma

-• If you have severe kidney or liver problems, as your doctor may need to adjust your dose
+• if you have severe kidney or liver problems, as your doctor may need to adjust the dose you receive

-• If you have a condition called autonomic neuropathy that causes symptoms such as changes in blood pressure or alterations in your intestines or sexual function
+• if you have a disease called autonomic neuropathy that causes symptoms such as changes in blood pressure or alterations in intestinal function or sexual function

-• If you have a urinary tract infection, your doctor may need to prescribe antibiotics.
+• if you have a urinary tract infection, your doctor may need to prescribe you antibiotics.

-• You have a known ECG abnormality called prolonged QT interval or are taking a medication that is known to cause this effect
+• you have an abnormal ECG (heart activity record) known as QT interval prolongation or if you are taking any medicine that is known to cause this effect

-• You have a heart condition such as myocardial ischemia (reduced blood flow to the heart), irregular heartbeats, or heart failure
+• you have a heart disease such as myocardial ischemia (reduced blood flow to the heart), irregular heartbeat, or heart failure

 Children and adolescents